 This post may contain affiliate links.
 See my Full Disclosure for further details.

-My favorite kitchen items I used to make this CREAMY BLT PASTA.
+My favorite kitchen item I used to make these COPYCAT STARBUCKS MICHIGAN CHERRY OAT BARS.

 Mixing Bowls: I love having a variety of sizes of mixing bowls.
 From small to large, I find that having at least 3 bowls of different sizes has been an essential in my kitchen.
 I prefer Pyrex because of the durability.